hanada31/CrashTracker/README.md

 **Evaluation Data**

-For RQ1 and RQ2 in the paper, please refer to project [**CrashTracker-ArtifactForICSE** ](https://github.com/hanada31/CrashTracker-ArtifactForICSE).
+For RQ1 and RQ2 in the paper, please refer to project [CrashTracker-ArtifactForICSE](https://github.com/hanada31/CrashTracker-ArtifactForICSE).

-For RQ3 in the paper, please refer to release.
+For RQ3 in the paper, please refer to [release](https://github.com/hanada31/CrashTracker/releases/tag/v2.0.0).

 **Tool Overview**